ganeshnithyanandam/strParametrised-piggy-bank/documentation/ContractDocumentation.md

 #### 2. empty endpoint
 This endpoint is used to empty the amount at the script address and receive it into the wallet.
 The piggy bank to eb emptied is determined by using the `InParam`.
 Here in `InParam` we have used the beneficiary name as the identifier.
 In practice the public key hash of the beneficiary wallet will be used.

-The constraints used here are `Constraints.unspentOutputs` to identify the utxos collected from the script address and `Constraints.otherScript` to identify the script itself through the parametrised validator.
+The constraints used here are `Constraints.unspentOutputs` to identify the utxos collected from the script address and `Constraints.otherScript` to identify the script itself through the parametrized validator.

 ```haskell
 empty :: forall w s e.
 AsContractError e => PBArg -> Contract w s e ()